JaroslawBolejko/HotelLinenManagerV2/README.md

-# HotelLinenManagerV2
+# HotelLinenManagerV2[^note]

 Project under development.
-Beta version available at [Hotel Linen Manger] (https://hotellinenmanagerbeta.azurewebsites.net/S).
+Beta version available at [Hotel Linen Manger](https://hotellinenmanagerbeta.azurewebsites.net) .
 It is designed for larger screens.
 Client-side is made in Blazor WASM with Syncfusion components.
 Server-side is a RESTful API with Asp.net Core Web API.